Special elements in lattices of semigroup varieties: The lattice

 \begin{corollary}[\!\!{\mdseries\cite[Corollary~1.2]{Shaprynskii-Vernikov-10}}] Every lower-modular semigroup variety is modular. \end{corollary}

-Theorems~\ref{SEM cmod nil-nec} and~\ref{SEM cmod suf} show that in order to describe modular nil-varieties (and therefore all modular varieties) we need to examine nil-varieties satisfying substitutive identities.
-A natural partial case of substitutive identities are permutational ones, while the strongest permutational identity is the commutative law.
-Modular varieties satisfying this law are completely classified by the following
+Theorems~\ref{SEM cmod nil-nec} and~\ref{SEM cmod suf} show that in order to describe modular nil-varieties (and therefore, all modular varieties) we need to examine nil-varieties satisfying substitutive identities.
+A natural partial case of substitutive identities are permutational ones.
+Some interesting information concerning modular varieties satisfying a permutational identity give the following assertion.